Help support community projects abroad as a volunteer with a UK Charity.

-Volunteer abroad with Children & Community Projects the responsible way!
+Volunteer with Community projects abroad the responsible way!
 Globalteer supports sustainable community projects in South East Asia & Latin America.
 Why not join us and volunteer to help Children & Communities work towards a better future?

-Volunteer with children as an assistant at Community Schools, Teaching English, Arts, Sports and Games.
-Also at amazing projects providing Clean Water to villages or volunteer at a Farm producing nutritious food to communities in need.
+Volunteer with children at Community Schools, teaching English, Arts, Sports and Games.
+Also at amazing projects providing Clean Water to villages or volunteer at a Farm producing nutritious food for communities in need.
 Volunteers can also work at an Indigenous Community project or work to Empower Woman.
 Whether you wish to volunteer as an English teacher to help children learn English or help provide rural communities access to better ways of life, we have something for everyone.

 Volunteer with Children in Cambodia

-The Cambodia Community Project works with responsible education focused projects, including Globalteer's own rural school which gives free education to almost 300 children.
-Projects focus on education, health, hygiene and nutrition and by addressing the most pressing needs of the communities.
+The Cambodia Community Project works with responsible education focused projects; including Globalteer's own rural school which gives free education to almost 300 children and young people.
+Projects focus on education, health, hygiene and nutrition as well as addressing the most pressing needs of the communities.

 The Peru Community Project is an inspirational after-school project for 80 children near Cusco.
-The project gives free classes and homework help to under-privileged children, plus a safe place to play, to learn traditional music and dance, and to enjoy free fruit, clean drinking water and a nutritious lunch.
+The project gives free classes and homework help to under-privileged children.
+It also provides a safe place to play, to learn traditional music and dance, and to enjoy free fruit, clean drinking water and a nutritious lunch.

 Volunteer with children at the Colombia Kids Project which works with government approved programs for vulnerable children.
-The projects provide education, shelter, food and a safe haven away from the streets to children forced into a desperate situation.
+The projects provide education, shelter & food, in addition to safe haven away from the streets to children forced into desperate situations.
 Volunteer in the vibrant city of Medellin to help improve the lives of children.

 The Clean Water Project tackles some of the deadliest problems of poverty by addressing a root cause - lack of clean drinking water.
 By giving communties access to clean, disease-free drinking water the risks of illness, which prevent income earners from working and children from going to school are significantly reduced.